 Tuna Poke Bowl

 Authentic Hawaiian-style poke bowl featuring sushi-grade ahi tuna marinated in a savory sesame-soy glaze, served over perfectly seasoned sushi rice with crisp vegetables, creamy avocado, and a drizzle of spicy mayo.
-This vibrant, restaurant-quality Tuna poke bowl delivers fresh Pacific island flavors with beautiful presentation and satisfying textures in every bite.
+This vibrant, restaurant-quality bowl delivers fresh Pacific island flavors with beautiful presentation and satisfying textures in every bite.
+Twenty-five minutes of prep and you have a bowl that looks and tastes like it came from a dedicated poke restaurant.

 Prep Time : 25 min